 Regulation alone cannot overcome the moral hazard that results from the government safety net, however.
 Regulations impose burdens of their own, creating incentive to innovate around them and forcing regulators and rule makers to adapt to an ever-changing financial landscape (Lacker 2011).
 It will always be a challenge for regulators to be as intimately familiar with the complex financial arrangements into which a given firm has entered as that firm is itself.
 Policymakers have historically tended to follow financial crises with reforms to attempt to constrain risk-taking, and in the next crisis risk shows up in new forms.

 Instead, it is essential for firms to face incentives, separate from the requirements of regulators, to limit their own risk taking.
 This is called market discipline, and it is a critical element of a well-functioning and stable financial system (Hetzel 2009).
-Market discipline is created when creditors expect to face the full costs of a firm's losses, and so they have a greater interest in monitoring the risk of firms with which they do business.
+Market discipline is created when creditors expect to face the full costs of a firm's losses, which generates greater interest in monitoring the risk of firms with which they do business.
 By definition, implicit guarantees erode market discipline.

-The actions of the federal government, including the Federal Reserve, since the 2007-2008 financial crisis have no doubt made it harder for commitments against intervention to be credible.
+The actions of the federal government, including the Federal Reserve, since the 2007-2008 financial crisis have no doubt made it harder for commitments against intervention to be credible (for a summary of these actions, see Steelman and Weinberg 2008).
 The Fed has some experience dealing with seemingly insurmountable credibility problems, however.
 Many onlookers thought it would be impossible for the Fed to establish credibility that it would fight inflation in the late 1970s.
 The solution then was to build a reputation for being willing to tighten monetary policy to dampen inflation even if it meant higher unemployment in the short run (Our Perspective: Price Stability and Monetary Policy).
 Similarly, only building a reputation to limit lending powers — perhaps by letting large firms fail — can avoid the moral hazard the central bank's lending authority has the potential to create (Goodfriend and Lacker 1999).
 The stance of the Richmond Fed is that, like in the 1970s, the long run benefits of credibility are likely to outweigh the short-term costs of the measures taken to establish it.

-One step that could help establish credibility against intervention without enduring an institution's costly failure is the creation of "living wills."
+One step that could help establish credibility against intervention, possibly without having to endure an institution's costly failure, is the creation of "living wills."
 Living wills are blueprints, written by firms and evaluated in advanced by regulators, for winding down large financial institutions in the event of financial distress.
 The purpose of living wills is to provide a plan for how a firm’s operations could be unwound under the bankruptcy code in a manner that minimizes spillovers and is unassisted from government protection of creditors, preferably with lower costs than a process featuring government assistance.
 Therefore, living wills present policymakers with a viable alternative to emergency "bailouts" in a crisis.
 The more credibly living wills are written, the more likely regulators would be to allow a large firm to fail, and the more likely that firms and creditors would be to operate without the expectation of government assistance (Lacker and Stern 2012).
-Living wills have the potential to truly end the TBTF problem by making the government safety net the less attractive option in a crisis.
+Living wills could be an important tool for establishing credibility against bailouts by making the government safety net the less attractive option in a crisis.

 Additionally, certain reforms could make the bankruptcy process less costly and disruptive when it comes to large firms.
 Currently, certain short-term financial instruments and derivatives are exempt from bankruptcy's "automatic stay," a safe harbor treatment that may over-encourage the use of such instruments, thereby enhancing the fragility of the financial system.
 Policymakers should examine the bankruptcy code for opportunities, such as limiting this exemption, that could reduce the spillovers that result from failing firms when they do not receive government support.
 This could make bankruptcy — rather than bailouts — the more attractive option for regulators during a crisis (Lacker 2014).